 Tolerance of ambiguity – the ability to handle the ambiguous situation and to formulate clear and effective solutions even in complicated situations.

-Suppression – the ability to hold one’s emotion and thoughts and be able to wait appropriate time to express such emotions.
+Suppression – the ability to hold one’s emotion and thoughts and be able to wait an appropriate time to express such emotions.

 Substitution of thoughts and emotions – the ability to consciously change or substitute negative thoughts with positive ones in order to meet the demands of the situations.

 Stress in academic settings

 The study of Gladys Nakalema and Joseph Ssenyonga (2013) entitled “Academic Stress: Its Causes and Results at a Ugandan University” suggests that stress is negatively affecting the overall academic life of university students.

 The stressors of college students are numerous.
 It includes absence from home, the pressure to meet new friends, academic pressures and many more.